perxpective/Cybersecurity-Therapy/SMW/Practical/SMW Practical 2 - Introduction to the Best Practices Analyser (BPA) and Active Directory Basics.md

 1. On Windows 10, right click on the Start button and click on the **Apps and Features** menu
 2. Click on **Optional Features** to find all installable RSAT components
+3. Search for "RSAT" and install it
+4. After the installation, login as Mgr1 (Domain user account) at the client Windows workstation